 5 - 7 puppies

-Requires brushing ever few days to avoid coat matting.
+Requires brushing every few days to avoid coat matting.
+This breed is an average shedder.

 Just after the turn of the 20th century, Alexander White of Spartanburg, South Carolina, saw a small brown Spaniel-type dog wandering around after church service.
 The dog appeared to be a stray and he decided to take the dog home with him.
 He discovered that the dog had great hunting abilities.
 This stray had a wonderful bird sense.
 Alexander gave the dog to his hunting partner L. Whitaker Boykin.
 The dog was a male and he was given the name "Dumpy."
 The Boykin Spaniel breed has evolved from this one dog, with crosses to American Water